 Red Tide Current Status

-No fish kills suspected to be related to red tide were reported this week (please see https://myfwc.com/research/saltwater/health/fish-kills-hotline).
+No fish kills suspected to be related to red tide were reported over the past week (please see https://myfwc.com/research/saltwater/health/fish-kills-hotline).

-Forecasts by the USF-FWC Collaboration for Prediction of Red Tides for Pinellas to northern Monroe counties predict net southern transport of surface and subsurface waters in most areas over the next four days.
+Forecasts by the USF-FWC Collaboration for Prediction of Red Tides for Pinellas to northern Monroe counties predict northern and then southern transport of surface waters and minimal net movement of subsurface waters in most areas over the next four days.

 By using Google Earth, you can zoom in to specific locations and click on stations to see detailed information, including sample date and cell concentration.
 You must have Google Earth installed on your computer to view this map; the software can be downloaded from the Google Earth website.

-A midweek status update will be available on Wednesday, January 23rd and the next complete status report will be issued on Friday, January 25th.
+The next complete status report will be issued on Friday, April 26th.
 Please check our daily sampling map which can be accessed from the top of this page.

 Latest Red Tide Status Report Available by Phone